 It is also helpful to break down big tasks into smaller tasks or sub-tasks.
 Aim to be able to complete each one in a single sitting.
-This removes the need for a Start Date; helping you understand how best to schedule your work.
-It also makes the daily planning process much easier.
+This makes the daily planning process much easier.

 However, some big tasks cannot be easily split into smaller tasks.
 For example: editing a 60 minute Youtube video.
 This may take many hours, split across many sessions over many days.
 In these cases, set a Start Date to show when you plan to begin work.
 You can then use time estimate tags to show how long you plan to spend during each session.

 💡 TIP 1: Task Start Dates can be particularly useful for time-consuming recurring tasks.
 Take the payroll example above.
 The chances are you don’t need to start processing it on the 1st of each month.
 Instead, you might consider setting the Start Date, say, seven days before the deadline.
 If the deadline is 25th, you might set a Start Date of the 18th.

 💡 TIP 2: Use the keyboard shortcut TAB + D to quickly add a Due Date to the selected task.